2 / At the water’s edge

 Walking notes

-From the Fitzpatrick Trackhead, the track heads west through fairly rocky terrain before meeting up with Wee Jasper Road, and the junction of the walking track through the Wee Jasper Reserve.
+From the Fitzpatrick Trackhead, the track heads west through fairly rocky terrain before meeting up with Wee Jasper Road, and the junction of the walking track through the Wee Jasper Reserves.
 The next 6km of the track is all uphill to the summit of Mt Wee Jasper (1,121m).
 Views from the top of Mt Wee Jasper are restricted, but the climb does offer a rest stop and the chance to sign the visitors’ book, located in a steel container.
 It’s the first of several such log books placed on the track.

 From Mt Wee Jasper, it is 4.8km to Log Bridge Creek Campsite through mostly eucalypt forest and sometimes along the edge of pine plantations.
 The campsite is a good one to spend the night.
 If you are not camping here, it’s another 12.6km to Micalong Creek Campsite.